ColumbiaRoad/a-b-doer/README.md

 Inlines source maps to the bundle with local file urls.
 This works only in watch mode.

+### toolbar

+Type `boolean | (page: puppeteer.Page, config: a-b-doer.config, initial: boolean) => string` (optional)

+Default `false`

+Shows closable toolbar on bottom of the screen.
+Toolbars contains useful utils like page screenshot.
+You can add custom html to the toolbar by defining this as a function which returns a HTML string.

+### sourcemap

+Type `boolean` (optional)

+Default `true`

+Inlines source maps to the bundle with local file urls.
+This works only in watch mode.

 ### Example config.json

 ```json